Empty Sella Syndrome

 Who evaluates it?
 The endocrinologist, or the pediatric endocrinologist in children, is the professional who assesses the functioning of this gland.
 If an imaging study reports this finding, discussing it with that specialist makes it possible to know whether it requires follow-up.

-Specialties that treat empty sella syndrome
+Data on 21 doctors who treat empty sella syndrome

 Treatment by city